Assistance towards success scholarships – Students registered or in the process of registering for the PEP

 The payment will be made after December 1, 2021 when the list of scholarship recipients has been approved by the Board of directors.
 A letter will also be sent to recipients.

 In the event that the scholarship is to be paid upon the fulfillment of certain conditions and those conditions are not met by the given deadlines, the scholarship will be automatically cancelled and no payment will be made.

 It should be noted that the scholarship is taxable.

-The scholarships will be paid when the Board of directors has approved the list of scholarship recipients, and the recipients have provided proof of their registration with the Order (unconditional admission) to the Foundation by the deadline, i.e. no later than January 31, 2021 for students who begin the PEP program in the winter 2021 session.
+The payment will be made when the list of scholarship recipients has been approved by the Board of directors, and the recipients have provided proof of their registration with the Order (unconditional admission) to the Foundation by the deadline, i.e. no later than January 31, 2022 for students who began the PEP program in the winter 2022 session.

 In the event that proof of registration is not provided by the indicated deadlines, the scholarship will be automatically canceled and a payment will not be made.